Undergraduates

 Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

-With an emphasis on serious and rare disorders, the hospital is a great choice for students looking for a specialist paediatric experience in medicine, anaesthesia, radiology, and surgery.
-As we do not have a casualty department, GOSH may not be an appropriate choice if you wish to learn about general paediatrics.
+With an emphasis on serious and rare disorders, the hospital is a great choice for students looking for a specialist paediatric experience.
 Some departments follow patients into adulthood, but the majority see children aged up to 18.

 Role and responsibilities

-Our medical student supervisors work with each student to tailor the visit to their requirements.
-The main aim of most student attachments is to learn about clinical paediatrics, but opportunities may arise to perform audits and get involved in the research.
+Our medical student supervisors work with each student to tailor their visit to their requirements.
+The aim of most student placements is to learn about clinical paediatrics, but opportunities may arise to perform audits and get involved in the research.

 Throughout your time at GOSH you will be supervised by a responsible clinician or consultant to make sure you do not engage in any activity beyond your level of competence.